 Burke was a standout player at Mercyhurst College from 1998-2002, winning five straight GLIAC Championships.
 In 2002, Burke was named Great Lakes Conference Defensive Player of the year.
 He was also a three-time first-team All-Conference and two-time All-Region player selection.
 In his final year of play at Mercyhurst, Burke helped lead the Lakers to the Division II Final Four and the school’s first and only #1 national ranking.

 Burke graduated from Mercyhurst in 2002 with a degree in elementary education and graduated in May of 2013 with his Master’s degree in Higher Education Administration from the University at Buffalo.

-Burke holds a USSF “A” license as well as a US Soccer National Goalkeeping.
-Burke also holds a National Youth License and currently works with the local Black Watch Soccer Club.
+He holds a USSF “A” license as well as a US Soccer National Goalkeeping.
+Burke also holds a National Youth License.